 SATCAR 2016(Statutory Auditor and Third Country Auditors Regulations 2016)

 Under SATCAR 2016 (Statutory Auditor and Third Country Auditors Regulations 2016), the Financial Reporting Council (FRC) is designated as the competent authority which is entrusted with the task of performance and oversight of the audit regulation tasks mandated by EU Regulation 537/2014 and EU Directive 2006/43/EU as amended and as implemented by SATCAR 2016.

-The eligibility criteria that determines whether a person possesses all the requisite expertise, qualifications and knowledge to be a statuary editor came into force on 17June, 2016.
+The eligibility criteria that determine whether a person possesses all the requisite expertise, qualifications and knowledge to be a statutory editor came into force on 17 June, 2016.

-A firm not registered with RSB or the Competent Authority cannot accept an audit appointment
+A firm not registered with RSB or the Competent Authority cannot accept an audit appointment.

 The firm must comply with the PII regulations of the Registration RSB and the Competent Authority.

-The sole practitioner should be a responsible individual and should be a member of either ICAS, ICAI, ICAEW or a member of the association of Chartered Certified Accountants.
+The sole practitioner should be a responsible individual and should be a member of either ICAS, ICAI, ICAEW, or a member of the association of Chartered Certified Accountants.